liferay-labs-br/backend-onboarding/src/pages/team/routine/index.md

 ## Ticket Management

 All the work in progress in engineering is monitored by a issue management (Jira).
 This system provides bug tracking, issue tracking, and project management functions.
 In other words, helps the team to keep an eye on all the activities day by day.
-Every team has your own kanban board with all your integrants as participants.
+Every team has its own kanban board with all your integrants as participants.
 In that way, Everyone knows which activity is aimed at who and their progress throughout the sprint.
 The image below shows a kanban board, which it can be noticed the participants and their issues.

 <img src="/images/kanbanBoard.png" />